sverweij/dependency-cruiser/doc/rules-tutorial.md

   "forbidden": [
     {
       "name": "not-to-core-http",
-      "comment": "Don't rely on node's http module because of internal guideline BOYLE-839 - use https and the internal @supsec variant in stead", "severity": "error",
+      "comment": "Don't rely on node's http module because of internal guideline BOYLE-839 - use https and the internal @supsec variant instead", "severity": "error",
       "from": {},
       "to": { "path": "http" }